UWCNuclear/xia4MANDELA/README.md

     git clone https://github.com/UWCNuclear/xia4mandela

-**Step 2.**	Move your .ldf file to MANDELA/raw.
+**Step 2.**	Create a "raw" directory and move your .ldf file to the raw directory:

+   mkdir ~/xia4MANDELA/raw

-**Step 3.**	Edit the calibration file in MANDELA/cal and the configuration file in MANDELA/conf to your setup configuration.
+**Step 3.**	Edit the calibration file in "cal" and the configuration file in "conf" to your setup configuration.

 **Step 4.**	To run, type "xia4ids" followed by the name of your config file and calibration file [optional] :